Bamrock/DeepTrace/README.md

 # DeepTrace
-Here we present the codes of DeepTrace:
+Here we present the codes of DeepTrace.

 This repository includes: source codes of pre-trainng, finetune and data samples.
 This package is still under development, as more features will be included gradually.

 ## Requirements and Setup